 Her second album, “Borderless Sky”, is another original collection featuring songs with a solid jazz profile.
 The track “They Say” is influenced by Nat King Cole, and “Traces of You” has classic jazz trumpet.
 There is even a bossa nova track.
 Other songs branch outside of classic jazz into a more folk experience, inviting the listener into an evocative soundscape of acoustic guitar, cello, and mandolin.

-For more about Eva, check out her Confessions, where she blogs about song writing, influences, and music at large, and stay tuned for new content on this website.
+For more about Eva, check out her Writing, where she blogs about song writing, influences, and music at large, and stay tuned for new content on this website.

 “Very Etta James… very Billie Holiday.”